LODSContent/All-MOC/MOC/en/AzurePassHowToBlank15s.md

 # Creating a Microsoft Azure Pass Subscription

 > [!alert] Please note that **Azure Passes** are designed to be used for the duration of the class and not for post class training.
-Please create and use a new Microsoft Live ID email account for your redemption.
-Do not redeem against your existing work/school email.
+Do not redeem against your existing work/school email, ensure you redeem using the **Username** and **Password** listed in the steps below.
 For post class training, please redeem an Azure Trial here: [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/).
 If your Azure Subscription is disabled during the class duration, please reach out to Support.

 > [!NOTE] You will need to redeem your Azure Pass once per Course.
 If you have already created an Azure Pass subscription, you can skip this section by clicking **Next >** below to continue.

-> [!Knowledge] Links in the instructions that do not have a +++TypeText+++ icon will attempt to open in your local browser, not in-lab.
-It is recommended you type any links directly into the browser in-lab.

 Creating an Azure Pass subscription is a two step process.